lverwimp/tf-lm/README.md

 # Code overview

-Main script:
+Main script: by default training, validation and testing is done.

 * main.py:
   * --config: configuration file specifying all options
-  * --train: boolean marking whether you want to train the model or not (default = True)
+  * --notrain: skip training the model
-  * --valid: boolean marking whether you want to validate the model or not (default = True)
+  * --novalid: skip validating the model
-  * --test: boolean marking whether you want to test the model or not (default = True)
+  * --notest: skip testing the model
   * --device: use with 'cpu' if you want to explicitly run on cpu, otherwise it will try to run on gpu